Andrea Woodner: Career

 Upon their father's death in November 1990, Andrea and Dian Woodner inherited the Ian Woodner Family Collection.
 In 1991, the Woodner sisters variously sold and donated 143 works of art from his collection to the National Gallery of Art in Washington, DC, including drawings by Albrecht Dürer, Benvenuto Cellini, and Giorgio Vasari.
 In July 2000, the sisters donated nearly 100 works of art by Odilon Redon to the Museum of Modern Art, including paintings, pastels, watercolors, drawings, prints and illustrated books.

 Woodner's art has been exhibited at the Palmer Gallery of Vassar College.
+She has a long history of donations to the Morgan Library & Museum.